maryclaireteahan/adriennewalsh/readme/README.md

 ### Frameworks, Libraries & Programs Used

--   [Google Fonts:](https://fonts.google.com/) was used to import the 'Lato' and 'Oswald' fonts into the style.css file which are used on all pages of the project.
+-   [Google Fonts:](https://fonts.google.com/) was used to import the 'Oxygen' font into the style.css file which is used on all pages of the project.
 -   [Font Awesome:](https://fontawesome.com/) was used to add icons for aesthetic and UX purposes.
 -   [Git:](https://git-scm.com/) was used for version control by utilising the Gitpod terminal to commit to Git and Push to GitHub.
 -   [GitHub:](https://github.com/) is used as the respository for the projects code after being pushed from Git.